+I’ve paired this with Timisoreana lager.
 I picked this bottle up at my local supermarket because I can’t resist trying a new beer.
 At £1.29 it was a bargain.
 I have reviewed beers from around 15 different countries for The Carouser over the last couple of years and I have noticed that the craft beer revolution has spread to most countries.
 Thankfully, many of our bottle shops and supermarkets will have a good range of foreign beers on display.

 Timisoreana pours a pale gold colour and has a biscuit aroma.
 It is quite malty for a lager with a slightly bready flavour and is little on the sweet side compared with some lagers.
 Pale lagers are softer than Pilsner style beers and have less hop character.
 Pale or Helles style lagers originated in Germany and can be found in most countries.

 Romania has a population of 20 million and has been a full member of the European Union since 2007.
 Romania was part of the Ottoman Empire and its cuisine shares many of the dishes popular in Greece and Turkey such as meatballs and moussaka.
 Pork is also popular especially at Christmas.
 Romania is the world’s 9th biggest wine producer but most people drink beer.
 The best known Romanian drink is Țuică which is a plum brandy.

 Invite a Romanian colleague around, cook them some meatballs, open a few bottles of Timisoreana and show them what life in the west is all about as they thrill to Led Zeppelin performing ‘Rock and Roll’.